I have been with Kidd and Spoor since September 2017 following my graduation from York St John University with a BA Hons in Theology.

 I am happy to deal with any initial enquiries by phone or by email – and our first meeting will always be undertaken without charge or obligation.
 Due to the nature of the topics I cover, home and/or hospital visits are often necessary.
 That’s no problem, we can arrange these flexibly or out-of-hours where required.

-I deal in all aspects of Residential Conveyancing.
+I deal with all aspects of Conveyancing.

 I qualified as a solicitor in 1987, having joined Kidd & Spoor as a graduate trainee directly from University.
 I am now a consultant in the firm and over the years have been involved in most aspects of what Kidd & Spoor do.
 As a result I have built up a valuable experience across a wide range of subjects.

 For many years, my main interest and specialist knowledge was in criminal defence work, working as a court lawyer on a daily basis, representing defendants, often in complex and high profile cases.
 I worked as a duty solicitor for excess of 30 years and was one of the first solicitors in Newcastle to attain Higher Rights off Audience (HRA) qualification, enabling me to represent clients in the higher courts.